vlkuzun/somnotate-vlkuzun/README.md

 Move into working directory of repo and install required packages via

+Note: environment.yml file name entry needs to be the name of the environment that you have created, otherwise it will create a new environment with the name inside environment.yml

 ```bash
 conda activate myenv
 conda env update --file environment.yml